davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ---
-title: Implementar Control de aplicaciones de acceso condicional de Cloud App Security para las aplicaciones
+title: Deploy Cloud App Security Conditional Access App Control for any apps
-description: En este artículo se proporciona información sobre cómo implementar las características de Microsoft Cloud App Security Control de aplicaciones de acceso condicional proxy inverso para las aplicaciones.
+description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for any apps.
 keywords: ''
 author: shsagir
 ms.author: shsagir